-There are two Competency Assessments during the placement; the formative Competency Assessment must be completed by 31st March 2023, and the summative Competency Assessment completed by 31st July 2023.
+There are two Competency Assessments during the placement; the formative Competency Assessment which must be completed by 31st March 2024, and the summative Competency Assessment which must be completed by 31st July 2024.
 To meet the requirements of the placement, the student must achieve a level 4 in all competency behaviours in the summative assessment.
 If you have any concerns about a student reaching the required level of competence, please get in touch with a Practice Educator as early as possible to enable us to support you and your student.